dhh1128/codecraft.co/all-i-really-need-to-know-i-didnt-learn-in-compugarten.md

   - author: Daniel
     date: 2012-11-15 10:58:01
     comment: |
       Ooh, yes!
 Just yesterday I was meeting with a customer who was complaining that at normal verbosity, our log files had way too much detail about certain routine operations.
-Knowing what to put in a log, when--and knowing how to make the info that's written as useful as possible--would be a great topic.
+Knowing what to put in a log, when &mdash; and knowing how to make the info that's written as useful as possible &mdash; would be a great topic.
   - author: Erik Dietrich (@daedtech)
     date: 2012-11-15 11:50:22
     comment: |